fjossandon/Tax4Fun2/README.md

 buildReferenceData(path_to_working_directory = ".", use_force = FALSE, install_suggested_packages = TRUE)
 ```

 We noticed some issues with the unzip command in Windows.
 Basically, the data was downloaded but couldn't be unzipped.
 In case you have issues here, click [here](https://cloudstor.aarnet.edu.au/plus/s/PL7ieXPOP6mp1hA/download) to download the full reference data.
-Simply unzip the file afterwards.
+Simply extract the reference data afterwards.

 **Install dependencies**